-So, if you aren’t on Google+ Communities with a big amount of members, you’re missing out.
+So, if you aren’t on Google+ Communities with a significant amount of members, you’re missing out.

-I found this thorough step-by-step video that will help when looking for Google+ Communities:
+This thorough step-by-step video will help when looking for Google+ Communities:

 Creating Circles with other people is a super easy way to grow your Google+ following base and bring traffic to your content.
 You can create circles for your work, groups you are a part of, location, industry, and even for your niche.